Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: How transform information is created for spacecraft missions

 \begin{enumerate} \parskip 0.1in

-\item Mission--developed SPICE kernels for ephemerides are obtained from the mission team periodically and archived.
-The \texttt{GEI} ephemerides--related SPICE kernel information is used to generate the \texttt{J2000} ephemerides.
-Then, International Solar-Terrestrial Physics--era (ISTP; \citeA{ISTP2025}) software is used to compute ephemerides in different coordinate frames, including \texttt{GEI}, \texttt{GEO}, \texttt{GM}, \texttt{GSE}, \texttt{GSM}, and \texttt{SM}.
-The ISTP software uses proprietary information needed for the reference frames, such as the position of the Sun, calculated by GSFC's Flight Dynamics Facility (FDF).
-This approach is only used on ISTP--era missions, i.e., ACE, Polar, Wind, and Geotail.
+\item Mission--developed SPICE kernels for positions that are obtained from the mission team periodically and archived.
+The \texttt{GEI} position--related SPICE kernel information is used to generate the \texttt{J2000} spacecraft positions.
+Then, software developed as part of the International Solar-Terrestrial Physics program in the 1990s (ISTP; \citeA{ISTP2025}) is used to compute positions in different coordinate frames, including \texttt{GEI}, \texttt{GEO}, \texttt{GM}, \texttt{GSE}, \texttt{GSM}, and \texttt{SM}. \remove[r2]{The ISTP software uses proprietary information needed for the reference frames, such as the position of the Sun, calculated by GSFC's Flight Dynamics Facility (FDF).
+This approach is only used on ISTP--era missions, i.e., ACE, Polar, Wind, and Geotail.}\add[r2]{For ISTP--era missions, i.e., ACE, Polar, Wind, and Geotail, information needed for the reference frames, such as the position of the Sun, was calculated by GSFC's Flight Dynamics Facility (FDF) using proprietary software.}

-\item A \texttt{GEI} ephemerides--related variable in archival data files that was computed by the mission is then used to compute orbit and attitude data in different reference frames; only data in the \texttt{GEI}--related frame is used.
-This is a possible source of the differences shown in Figure~\ref{fig:geotail} if the mission computed the ephemerides in the archival data products by transforming \texttt{GEI} using different software than SSCWeb.
+\item A mission--computed \texttt{GEI} position--related variable in archival data files delivered to SPDF is then used to compute orbit and attitude data in different reference frames; only data in the \texttt{GEI}--related frame is used.
+This is a possible source of the differences shown in Figure~\ref{fig:geotail} if the mission computed positions in the archival data products by transforming \texttt{GEI} with software other than that used by SSCWeb.
 Differences can also occur if the mission uses a different definition of \texttt{GEI} than SSCWeb.

-\item If SPICE kernels or other mission--computed \texttt{GEI} ephemerides-related values are not available, TLE (Two-Line Element) files are obtained from NORAD (North American Aerospace Defense Command), and a translation of the C NORAD library to Pascal \cite{NORADSGP4c} is used to compute ephemerides in \texttt{TEME} (True Equator, Mean Equinox).
+\item If SPICE kernels or other mission--computed \texttt{GEI} position-related values are not available, TLE (Two-Line Element) files are obtained from NORAD (North American Aerospace Defense Command), and a translation of the C NORAD library to Pascal \cite{NORADSGP4c} is used to compute positions in \texttt{TEME} (True Equator, Mean Equinox).
 Often, TLEs are used at the start of the mission, and a switch is made to approaches 1. or 2. as information becomes available.
-This switching has implications for reproducibility that are discussed in section~\ref{sect:ephemeris-version} because previous versions of ephemeris are not retained.
+This switching has implications for reproducibility that are discussed in section~\ref{sect:ephemeris-version} because previous versions of positions are not retained.

 \end{enumerate}